-According to a study by Ohio State University and published in the Journal of Child and Family Studies, dads who felt their children’s mothers either denigrated their skills or took over from them were less engaged and warm when playing with their kids six months later.
+According to a study by Ohio State University, dads who felt their children’s mothers either denigrated their skills or took over from them were less engaged and warm when playing with their kids six months later.

 While the researchers said that gatekeeping by mothers is natural because they deliver and nurse them, so have a natural bond, they noted that some of it is social.
-Mothers feel it’s their role to supervise all aspects of childrearing.
+Some mothers feel it’s their role to supervise all aspects of childrearing.

 “Parenting is a unique situation where, for the most part, you learn on the job,” says psychologist, Giuliett Moran from Empowering Parents.